MatejMecka/HacktoberfestStats/README.md

 ### Options:

-The callback function receives an object that contains two properties:
+The callback function receives an object that contains these properties:

 *mainStats*:
 * Name: The person’s first name or username